ratala1/KaTeX-MathView-Swift/README.md

    @IBOutlet weak var mathView: KatexMathView!
 ```

-You can load the latec expression as shown below
+You can load the latex expression as shown below
 ```
   let latex: String = "Find the value of $k$, if $x + 6$ is a factor of $- k + x^{3} + 16 x^{2} + 76 x$"
   mathView.loadLatex(latex)